-Top Metrics for SharePoint Monitoring and Management
+Top Performance Metrics for SharePoint Monitoring and Management

 Microsoft SharePoint is one of the most business-critical services in enterprise IT.
 SharePoint is widely used by organizations to create websites where information is centrally stored, shared, organized and accessed by users from anywhere, any time and any device.
 Major use cases of SharePoint include knowledge and content management, intranet, file hosting and collaboration, and so on.

 Why SharePoint Monitoring is Critical for the Business?

 It is important to monitor SharePoint because any fault, failure or performance glitch in SharePoint operation will directly affect the end user experience and business continuity.
 Common problems affecting SharePoint performance include slow web pages, high content growth, database connectivity failures, authentication issues, and so on.
 With real-time access to SharePoint health metrics and KPIs, SharePoint administrators will be able to detect and diagnose anomalies and triage them before they become business-impacting problems.
 In this blog, we will look at the top 8 metrics that a SharePoint administrator would need to look at to get a holistic picture of their SharePoint Farm and monitor performance.

 Top 8 Metrics for SharePoint Performance Monitoring

 A SharePoint Farm is a group of servers that enable SharePoint services to be delivered to users.
 A SharePoint Farm typically comprises front-end web servers, application servers for Central Administration, Search, Crawl and other SharePoint functions, and a SQL server backend.
 A SharePoint Farm could be hosted on-premises or hosted in the cloud.
 A SharePoint deployment can also have multiple Farms based on geographic distribution of services or requirements from specific services or departments accessing the service.
 The administrator who is responsible for configuration, maintenance, upgrade and management of the SharePoint Farm needs to track: